zeebe-io/enhancements/ZEP008-hot-backup.md

 #### Trigger Backup

-A user can trigger a backup by sending a TriggerBackup request to the coordinator.
+A user can trigger a backup by sending a `TriggerBackup` request to the coordinator.
 The users must also provide a backupId.
 A `backupId` is a unique integer that identifies a backup.
 `backupId` is ordered.
-That means, a backup must have an id that is greater than all backups.
+That means, a backup must have an id that is greater than all previous backups.
 If two backups are triggered with the same backup id, only one backup will be taken.

 The coordinator will acknowledge the request after all partitions have started taking the backup.
 The acknowledgment will be sent before the backup is completed.
 Hence it is important to have the monitor api to keep track of the backup.

+In each partition, the backup consists of state until the backup is started.
+The backup will not contain any new data written after the request is acknowledged.

 #### Monitor Backups

 A user can monitor the status of the backup by sending monitor request to the coordinator.
 The coordinator responds with a status - `doesNotExist | ongoing | completed | failed`.

-- `doesNotExist` : TriggerBackup command with this backupId was never send.
+- `doesNotExist` : TriggerBackup command with this `backupId` was never send.
-- `ongoing` : backup is currently being taken.
+- `ongoing` : Backup is currently being taken.
 Monitor again for the status.
-- `completed`: backup is taken successfully.
+- `completed`: Backup is taken successfully.
 The cluster will be able to successfully restore from this backup.
-- `failed`: backup has failed.
+- `failed`: Backup has failed.
 A new backup with the same id cannot be taken.
-When retrying a new backupId must be used.
+When retrying a new `backupId` must be used.

 #### Restore

-The user must specify the id of the backup from which zeebe should restore from.
+The user must specify the id of the backup from which Zeebe should restore from.
 Copying the data and restoring the state from it is done either by Zeebe or an accompanying helper application.
 Users shouldn't have to do anything manually.

 ### What happens behind the screen

-Backup of a zeebe cluster consists of backup of all partitions.
+Backup of a Zeebe cluster consists of backup of all partitions.
 A backup of a partition consists of a snapshot and the logStream containing the commands and events after the snapshot position.
 A partition should be able to restart from this backup the same way it restores its state after a failover or after a normal restart.

 For the backup process, we introduce the following concepts:
 -  Checkpoint command : This is a command which triggers the backup process with in a partition.
 A checkpoint can be triggered in two ways.